bc2003/Job-Applications-Manager/README.md

 - As a user, I want to be able to add the status of a job as prospective or applied.
 - As a user, I want to be able to add the final status of a job to accepted job offer, turned down job offer, or rejected.
 - As a user, I want to be able to remove a job from the job application manager.
-- (P2) As a user, I want to be able to save all the jobs currently in the job application manager to file.
+- As a user, I want to be able to save all the jobs currently in the job application manager to file.
-- (P2) As a user, I want to be able to load all jobs saved into the job application manager from file.
+- As a user, I want to be able to load all jobs saved into the job application manager from file.

-# Instructions for Grader
+# Instructions for Usage

 - You can generate the first required event related to adding Xs to a Y by typing in the fields for the job position, company, and selecting an application status from the dropdown.
 - You can generate the second required event related to adding Xs to a Y by clicking the "Add Job" button.
 - You can locate my visual component by looking at the top right white panel.
 - You can save the state of my application by clicking the "Save Jobs" button.
 Of course, this doesn't do anything if there are no jobs in the visual component.
 - You can reload the state of my application by clicking the "Load Jobs" button.

-# Phase 4: Task 3
-- would create a new class to store the job applications using some other data structure rather than using a DefaultListModel because I couldn't run for loops directly on it
-- make WorkPanel and VoidLabel aggregations in GraphicalUserInterface so that they could be used throughout the class rather than within the scope of just one or two methods
-- somehow include the splash screen (NewWindow) as a part of the Graphical User Interface instead of by itself accessed by Main